mbodart/design/ControlFlow.md

 is a lot.
 Also, this is just a simple example; more complicated examples happen too, especially when `tableswitch` is involved.

-It's also suboptimal for debuggers, profilers, code coverage, and other tools.
-Consider someone single-stepping through this code at the WebAssembly level.
-Should stepping through an `if(x) break` be one step or two?
-Should the loop backedge be a separate step?
-As things stand right now, tools are going to want to do some work to present the developer with view of their code with "obvious" optimizations applied, and then translate back and forth between that view and the actual code.
+It's also suboptimal for WebAssembly-level (low-level) debuggers, profilers, code coverage, and other tools.
+If compilers are meant to use `if(x) break` as if it were a conditional branch, implementations are supposed to recognize it as a pattern, and developers are supposed to become accustomed to seeing that in their hot loops, debuggers should consider letting developers "single-step" through it as if it were a single instruction as well.
+Similarly, low-level profiling and code coverage tools often focus on branches, whether it's branches that stall or branches with arms that aren't taken.
+These tools may also find themselves wanting to filter out some of the branching implied by the literal semantics in order to declutter their output.
+All these things are doable, but it adds complexity.

 Things are also complicated for high-level source language debugging.
 The task of mapping from WebAssembly code back to high-level code is complicated in the